esitarz/docs-1/content/platform-guides/core-concepts/rules-engine.md

 ```

 A word of caution: Rules are easy to write and very powerful, but can be very
-tricky to debug when they don't work quite like you thought they would.
+tricky to debug when they don't work quite like you thought they would.
-Don't get more fancy with them than you need to.
-As always, we're here to
+Don't get more fancy with them than you need to.
+As always, we're here to
 help if you need guidance.

 ##  Where to go from here?